Download the PDF of the entire survey report

 Another important part of the compensation plan design for financial executives is long-term incentives that deliver compensation through cash and/or company stock:

-- Cash incentives — Eligibility for receiving long-term cash incentives decreased to 20% from last year’s 22%.
+Cash-based long-term incentives — Eligibility for receiving long-term cash incentives increased to 22% from last year’s 20%.

-The majority of respondents (65%) said they are not covered by an employment contract.
-For those who are, the most common element is change-in-control severance (59%) followed by severance (unrelated to a change-in-control).
+The majority of respondents (64%) said they are not covered by an employment contract.
+The most common contractual feature is change-in-control severance (61%) followed by severance unrelated to a change-in-control (47%).

 Public vs. private company responses